simolus3/drift/docs/pages/docs/Dart API/tables.md

 That doesn't work in all cases though.
 With the `EnabledCategories` class from above, we'd get a `EnabledCategorie` data class.
 In those cases, you can use the [`@DataClassName`](https://pub.dev/documentation/drift/latest/drift/DataClassName-class.html) annotation to set the desired name.

+## Existing row classes

+By default, drift generates a row class for each table.
+This row class can be used to access all columns, it also implements `hashCode`, `operator==` and a few other useful operators.
+When you want to use your own type hierarchy, or have more control over the generated classes, you can also tell drift to your own class or type:

+{% include "blocks/snippet" snippets = snippets name="custom-type" %}

+Drift verifies that the type is suitable for storing a row of that table.
+More details about this feature are [described here]({{ '../custom_row_classes.md' | pageUrl }}).

 ## Table options